-The hepatitis C guidance describes diagnosis, linkage to care, and treatment for people with HCV infection (AASLD/IDSA.
-2020).
-Reduced access to treatment, however, is a common challenge due to restrictions on drug reimbursement.
 This section summarizes the US payer system, explains the concepts of cost, price, cost-effectiveness, value, and affordability, and addresses the cost-effectiveness of HCV treatment.
-Although these terms may sound similar, the following discussion seeks to clarify them regarding HCV therapy.
 This section aims to be informational.
-As explained, actual costs are rarely known.
+As described, actual costs are rarely known.
 Accordingly, the HCV guidance does not currently utilize cost-effectiveness analysis to guide recommendations.